 Almost 90% of people with a plan for their finances – the cornerstone of which is a budget – state that they are making progress toward their financial goals.

 Budgeting is the base of good financial practices.

 The four “walls” of a solid budget

-During our financial coach training and certification process we got to spend some with Chris Hogan (great guy!).
+During our financial coach training and certification process back in 2016, we got to spend some with Chris Hogan (great guy!).
 One of the things he talked about was what he refers to as the Four Walls of Budgeting.

 These four categories should be covered first in any budget.
 If money comes up short at the end of the budget planning process, something other than these four areas should get cut.